MengRao/SPMC_Queue/README.md

   }
 ```

-Note that by default the read operation is not zero-copy: it copys the msg to an internal local buffer to prevent data from being overwritten by the writer.
-If you're confident that you're handling msg very fast and the overwriting problem would never happen, then you can set the 3rd template parameter `ZERO_COPY_READ` to true in order to improve  performance.
+The read/readLast operation is also zero-copy: it simply returns the address of the next or the last object the writer has written, but the user should not save the reference for too long as it could be rewritten by the writer, it's better to copy the object for user himself if its content needs to be saved.

 ## Examples
 There are example codes in example dir for both ITC and IPC usage.